Learn - Glossary

 Date Format.
 A Settings section that picks how detailed each date is (Short, Medium, or Long); the order of day, month, and year still follows your device’s locale.
 Accessibility.

 Deleted (event status).
-An event removed from the Planner by hand; appears in History as a Deleted row, with an Undo Action button.
+An event removed from the Planner by hand; appears in History as a Deleted row, which you can select and reverse with Undo Action.
 History and Undo.

 Discover.
 A featured page that ranks the most-liked community themes, icon sets, and individual icons by likes over four rolling windows (Today, This Week, This Month, This Year).
 Discover.